 The Mississippi Gulf Coast Community College is an integral part of the area it serves and genuinely recognizes its inherent responsibility to enhance the educational development of all persons able to benefit from its services.
-It is designed to develop responsible citizenship and leadership in a constantly changing and highly complex society.
+The programs and activities are designed to develop responsible citizenship and leadership in a constantly changing and highly complex society.